pareeksamman/pareek-demo/README.md

 # pareek-demo
-This is my git repository
+This is my git repository.
+Author: samman pareek